-HW Utility provides information about the board, Watchdog,and DIO.
-To access the utility, click "HW Utility" on the main menu.
+HW Utility provides information about the board, Watchdog and DIO.
+To access the utility, download "SD330 HW Utility" zip file at our website.

-If you are using Windows 7 or later versions, you need to access the operating system as an administrator to be able to install the utility.
+If you are using Windows 7, you need to access the operating system as an administrator to be able to install the utility.